deeptip17/SimpleJavaPrograms/README.md

-# SimpleJavaPrograms
+# JavaPrograms
-SimpleJavaPrograms

-Hello I am Deepti.
+JavaPrograms

-These are the java prgs written by me while I was learning Java
+These are the java progams written by me while I was learning Java